 You may be wondering why I’m creating a specific feature on this hotel given that Lovescribe is supposed to be a romantic inspiration blog not a sales pitch for a business traveller.
 The reason is, I unexpectedly ended up here, after booking a jazz concert through Airbnb and this just happened to be the venue.
 It’s not heavily advertised, it’s not overcrowded and thankfully not full of Instagrammers posing on furniture, it’s like a cosy home and that’s what makes it romantic.
 For lovers, travel isn’t merely about convenience, it’s about the experience.
 For families and couples, a hotel is usually more than some function of location, amenities, price, and reward points, it is about something memorable and unique.

-So, from the outside it looked like nothing special, but as the elevator doors opened on to the 6th floor, I audibly gasped.
+So, from the outside it looked like nothing special, but as the elevator doors opened onto the 6th floor, I audibly gasped.
 As if I were standing before the gates to heaven, a corridor of greenery and ambient light unfolded before me, with a candle-lit, co-working utopia waiting for me at the end.
 On both sides of the greenhouse-like glass tunnel, there were sweeping views of the city and suburbs.

 Food is very much part of the sharing, social ethos at Zoku and the ‘Living Kitchen’ is at the core of this co-living space.
 The open-plan kitchen features a central, tiled island where you can see your dish being cooked in front of you, while you help yourself to a glass of wine and freshly baked ciabatta bread.
-All the food is locally sourced, so lunch menus change daily, dinner menus weekly.
+All the food is locally sourced, so lunch menus change daily, and dinner menus weekly.

 The expansive living room area is structured with clusters of inviting sofas, with bookshelves, soft throws and fish tanks creating an unparalleled cosy mood.
 In the centre of the homely space is a chic bar with a variety of fresh tea leaves, homemade cakes and water tanks filled with fruit.
-With board games resting on the shelves, giant glass jars filled with marshmallows and jelly beans (free for you to take) and coffee tables inlayed with chess boards, this is a relaxing haven for couples looking to snuggle up and unwind together.
-Chris and I took the opportunity to lull in the hammocks on the rooftop and watch the sunset across Amsterdam’s skyline from the herb garden.
+With board games resting on the shelves, giant glass jars filled with marshmallows and jelly beans (free for you to take) and coffee tables inlaid with chess boards, this is a relaxing haven for couples looking to snuggle up and unwind together.
+I took the opportunity to lull in the hammocks on the rooftop and watch the sunset across Amsterdam’s skyline from the herb garden.
 This place is nothing short of a utopian oasis in a bustling, expensive city.

 Zoku Apartments from €140 (£130) in low season and from €350 (£323) in high, excluding breakfast and 6% city tax.
 If you’ve been to Amsterdam before, I’m sure you’re aware of the exorbitant prices for everything, so a chic, loft-inspired apartment for £130 is a fair price.